- This story is regularly updated for relevance. Last updated: April 26, 2021

 Several states are now prioritizing smokers in the rollout of COVID vaccines around the United States.

 Federal guidelines currently recommend that the early phase of vaccine distribution prioritize Americans who are over 65 and those at high risk from the virus.
-In New Jersey and Mississippi, however, this pool has been expanded to include smokers under the age of 65.
+In New Jersey and Mississippi (and Massachusetts), however, this pool has been expanded to include smokers under the age of 65.

 Also included in phase 1C are people between the ages of 65-74, high-risk individuals between 16-64, and some essential workers.
 Depending on the state, teachers, as well as frontline warehouse and retail workers, may also be included.

 As noted by CDC spokesperson Kristen Nordlund, each phase does not need to be completed before moving on to the next phase.
 “While ACIP makes recommendations, we understand that there will be a level of local adaptation.
 The phased vaccine recommendations are meant to be fluid and not restrictive for jurisdictions,” she told CNN.
 “It is not necessary to vaccinate all individuals in one phase before initiating the next phase; phases may overlap.”

 The decision to include smokers before essential workers in some states has frustrated teachers.
 Teachers have been expected to continue working, often in crowded in-person settings, throughout the pandemic.
 Learning that their health will not be prioritized over the health of smokers stung for many educators.